G1: What is the purpose of PACS Standard 5

 - A modification under the contract, whereby the contract contains a procedure under which modifications to the contract obligations can be made (e.g. an increase in the contractual quantity of works, equipment, materials, products, services, or finance).

 Modifications may include:

-There is a risk that, even though the contract management procedures are effectively designed to limit corruption, a corrupt public official or contract manager may ensure that the anti-corruption procedures are improperly by-passed.
+There is a risk that, even though the controls in this PACS Standard are designed to limit corruption, a corrupt public official or contract manager may ensure that these controls are by-passed.
 This risk is limited in PACS by:

 - the obligation on the Project Owner’s top management and compliance manager (who should be independent from the contract management process) to ensure that the PACS Standards are properly implemented (PACS Standard 1)

 - the raising of awareness among Project personnel of the importance of preventing and dealing with corruption through the Project Code of Conduct (PACS Standard 8) and training (PACS Standard 9)

 - the monitoring of the contract management process by the independent monitor (PACS Standard 11)